-The Youth Disability Supplement is payable to ABSTUDY Living Allowance recipients aged under 22 years and assessed by a Job Capacity Assessment as having a partial capacity to work.
+The Youth Disability Supplement is payable to ABSTUDY Living Allowance recipients aged under 22 years and assessed by a Job Capacity Assessment or an Employment Services Assessment (ESAt) as having a partial capacity to work of less than 30 hours per week.

-The rate payable to a person on ABSTUDY who is under 22 years of age cannot exceed the rate payable to an ABSTUDY customer who is aged 21 years or over, therefore the rates payable to single customers living away from home, single customers with children and to partnered customers are limited to the equivalent common benefit rates (JobSeeker Payment rate).
-For details of Youth Disability Supplement rate see A guide to Australian Government payments.
+The rate payable to a person on ABSTUDY who is aged 21 years or younger cannot exceed the rate payable to an ABSTUDY student who is aged 22 years or over, therefore the rates payable to single students living away from home, single students with children and to partnered students are limited to the equivalent common benefit rates (JobSeeker Payment rate).